att-cloudnative-labs/kubesweeper/README.md

   </a>
 </p>

-#### Note
-The Kubernetes Deployment Crawler is meant to be run in-cluster only.

 ## Installation

 ```bash
 $ docker build -t kubecrawler .
 ```

-Then, install the image in your Kubernetes cluster as a Kubernetes CronJob or as a Knative Cron Job Source.
+Deploy the image in your Kubernetes cluster as a Kubernetes Deployment or as a Knative Cron Job Source.

-## Usage example
+## Configuration Defaults

-If your Kubernetes clusters are filling up with non-Running pods, then the Kubernetes Deployment Crawler's automatic deletion can assist.
-Future iterations of this project can involve other actions based on crawling through Kubernetes cluster resources.
+Under the ```configs``` folder, the ```config.yaml``` has the following default configurations:

+* Pod waiting reasons
+  * CrashLoopBackOff
+  * ImagePullBackOff
+  * ErrImagePull
+  * Completed
+  * Failed
+* Pod restart threshold
+  * 144
+    * If the pod re-start threshold is at least this number *and* has a pod waiting reason of ```CrashLoopBackOff```, then Kubernetes Deployment Crawler will delete the associated resources

 ## Contributing